dn23rus/magento-facebook-extension/README.md

 # Oggetto Facebook extension for Magento

-To install set up your root composer.json in your project like this
+To install: set up your root composer.json in your project like this

 ```json
 {